“It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”

 The fiscal cliff debate might be a dry topic for many, but if you’re in the tax business, it’s also a chance to earn some share of voice.
 Tax season is nearly upon us, so it’s a great (annual) event that presents an opportunity for spokespeople in the tax or accounting business.

 Liberty Tax however saw a chance to get an early lead by getting into the the conversation on the fiscal cliff.
 After hearing this story on Marketplace, Fiscal cliff rewrites the calendar for the IRS, I was thinking some savvy PR person was on their toes, and in doing a little searching, realized they’ve made a solid push.
-Liberty Tax is a source in a slew of media mentions from trades like Accounting Today, to the locals Business Journals, to Fox News.
+Liberty Tax is a source in a slew of media mentions from trades like Accounting Today, to the local Business Journals, to Fox News.

 The firm is also earning some buzz for the growth of its franchise — 127 locations in New York City — to work ethic of their signature wavers we all see dressed as the Statue of Liberty.
 There are hundreds of photos of wavers on Instagram.

 America’s favorite ice cream brand has implemented a campaign that perfectly mixes paid, shared and earned media.
 The company ran a pseudo-Instagram photo contest with it’s 120,000+ Instagram fans, picked a winner and then used that photo for local advertising.